eugenia1984/english/b1-english-for-developers/2-learn-how-to-talk-about-past-experiences.md

 The structure is **was/were + verb ending in -ing**.

+Examples:

-Example: `He was reviewing the report when the meeting started.` -> Meaning that the action of reviewing the report was in progress and another situation interrupted it.
+`He was reviewing the report when the meeting started.` -> Meaning that the action of reviewing the report was in progress and another situation interrupted it.

+The Past Continuous tense is used to describe actions that were ongoing at a specific time in the past. **When two Past Continuous sentences are used together, they often describe simultaneous actions or actions happening alongside each other**.

+`While I was preparing the report, they were testing the new features.` -> This means the action of my preparing the report and the testing of the new features happened at the same time.

 ---